GreatAttractor/vidoxide/ARCHITECTURE.md

 T5 determines image histogram when requested by T1.

 T6 listens to game controller events (including dis/connecting devices).

+T7 runs the user-provided script using a Lua interpreter.

 ### 3.1.
 Thread communication